h8d13/TERCES/README.md

 # Terces

-FIDO2 hardware key symetric manager.
-Interfaces directly with `CTAP2` protocol in Python.
+FIDO2 Hardware Security Module symetric key manager.
+Interfaces directly with `CTAP2` protocol locally in Python.

-Encrypts/Decrypts secrets using your security key's `hmac-secret` extension `AES-256-GCM`.
+Encrypts/Decrypts secrets using your security key's `hmac-secret` extension using `AES-256-GCM`.

 In case your distro doesn't package directly: